 - Simple ingredients.
 All the ingredients in this recipe are simple and easy to find at your local grocery store.

-You probably have most of the ingredients in your cupboards already, but just in case, get out your shopping list and jot these down!
+You probably have most of the ingredients in your cupboards already to make this Instant Pot Vietnamese Pork, but just in case, get out your shopping list and jot these down!

 - Ground pork: Ground pork is not sausage since it’s not seasoned.
 So, make sure it’s not seasoned pork.